ellouly/my-vinyl-collection/README.md

 It's a web application that allows you to select a list of 50 favorite vinyls, then choose them and listen to them like on a jukebox.

 Skills :
-HTML5, CSS3, SCSS, Bootstrap,
+HTML5, CSS3, Bootstrap,
-PHP, Doctrine,
+PHP7, Doctrine,
-Symfony 4, Webpack Encore
+Symfony 5, Webpack Encore

 Here is the wireframe edited with MokeFlow: